 If you’re looking to keep up to date with your finances when you’re on the go, there are a few ways you can do this through your mobile.
 You can simply log onto your bank or account provider’s site through your smartphone browser, use a dedicated app, or get updates via SMS.

 Many account providers have a special ‘mobile friendly’ version of their website, so when you sign in through your smartphone, it will be much easier to navigate.
-If you’re a thinkmoney Current Account customer, you can use your mobile to log into our Online Account Management service.
+If you’re a thinkmoney Current Account customer, you can use your mobile to log into our Online Banking service.
 You’ll be able to check your balance and any upcoming transactions, as well as set up new Direct Debits.